Maralou Gray: Early life

-Born Maralou Daralene Beatty in Chicago, Illinois to Dorothy Gray, Orpheum Circuit solo ballet dancer and national dancing schools owner and Arthur Beatty, restaurateur.
+Maralou Daralene Beatty was born in Chicago, Illinois to Dorothy Gray, Orpheum Circuit solo ballet dancer and national dancing schools owner, and Arthur Beatty, restaurateur.
 Maralou spent a great deal of time in the company of her maternal grandparents, physician and surgeon, Dr. William O. Gray and Margaret Gray of Chicago, Illinois.
-They legally adopted her at the age of 4, officially renamed her Maralou Daralene Gray and became her legal mother and father.
+They legally adopted her at the age of 4, officially renamed her Maralou Daralene Gray, and became her legal mother and father.

-As a young girl, while singing the usual childhood songs, the family noticed that she had a lovely voice quality and a feel for music, so voice and piano lessons were started.
-At the age of 8, her coach took her to audition, and she was accepted as a contestant on radio's hit show- The Morris B. Sachs Amateur Hour.
-For the next 2 years, Maralou guested on many other radio programs, soloing at various live shows, meetings and church concerts.
+Maralou began singing as a young girl, and her family noticed her vocal ability and musicality.
+She started taking voice and piano lessons, and at the age of 8, she auditioned for The Morris B. Sachs Amateur Hour, where she was accepted as a contestant.
+Over the next two years, she appeared on various radio programs and performed at live events, including church concerts and community gatherings.

 In the summer of 1941, Dr. Gray retired and moved the family to San Diego, California.
-The following year, her vocal coach began to ease her into operatic arias, learning translations in Italian, Latin, French and Spanish.
+The following year, her vocal coach began to ease her into operatic arias, learning translations in Italian, Latin, French, and Spanish.
 At the age of 13, a call was received from Everett Crosby, film talent agent and brother of Bing Crosby in Los Angeles.
 He indicated that Paramount Studios was searching for a new young Soprano.
 Mrs. Gray brought her to L.A., and Crosby accompanied her to the studio to audition.
 A limited contract was offered with the stipulation that she had to be located within 3 hours "call" from the studio.
 It was decided that she should complete schooling in San Diego as a move to LA was too difficult at that time.

 The next two years, she logged over 80 personal appearances, including The Organ Pavilion in Balboa Park with over 1,400 attendees.